Our Verdict

 Supported Simulator Software

-Uneekor View (Practice)IncludedFree with purchase — PC & iPad
+Uneekor VIEW (Practice)IncludedFree with purchase — PC & iPad

 E6 ConnectCompatiblePremium course library; requires add-on plan

-Creative Golf 3DCompatibleEuropean-focused course library
+Creative Golf 3DCompatibleEuropean-focused course library; requires add-on plan

 Portability & Outdoor Use